 Action is categorized as extra fast, fast, moderate or slow (although some manufacturers refer to action like they do to power – medium, heavy etc, which can be confusing).

 Fast action rods (where the rod bends more aggressively close to the tip) are suited for heavy baits, and the slower action rods (where the rod bends more slightly across more of the rod) for light baits.

 9 Best Rods For Bass Fishing Reviewed

-This 7 ft baitcasting pole is lightweight is made from carbon and comes in 2 pieces.
+This 7 ft baitcasting pole is lightweight is made from carbon and comes in 2 pieces, which can make it easier to store, and could be a good option if you’re looking to travel with it.
 The handle is made from EVA for added comfort.

 The 7 guides (6 on piece, 1 on main rod) are resistant against corrosion and are separated to eliminate line-flow friction as much as possible.